Frequently Asked Questions

 Drawbacks of this approach

-• A dynamic mobile application will be pretty large, consequently taking up a lot of space locally.
-Running this application will also require a lot of processing power from the device.
+• A dynamic mobile application will be pretty large and take up a lot of space locally.
+Running this application also requires a lot of processing power from the device.
 The result is a slow and unresponsive application that damages the user experience.

-• Any content changes will be considered changes to the application and must be submitted to the App Store or Play Store each time there is an update.
+• Any content changes are considered changes to the application and must be submitted to the App Store or Play Store each time there is an update.
 Each version will need to be reviewed and approved on top of the lengthy delivery cycles.

-• Changes to apps found on multiple platforms will need to be made manually simultaneously to keep everything in sync.
-This might seem like a small effort when running an iOS or Android app, but adding other devices, later on, will complicate things tremendously.
+• Changes to apps found on multiple platforms will need to be made manually and simultaneously to keep everything in sync.
+This might seem like a small effort when running an iOS or Android app, but adding other devices later on will complicate things tremendously.

 Use Mobile Backend-as-a-Service (Mobile BaaS)